Women's Annual Exam

 IMPORTANT NOTE ON PAP EXAMS AND ANNUAL PELVIC AND BREAST EXAMS

 Menopausal symptoms are a group of physiological changes women notice when their estrogen and progesterone levels fall below a certain point.
-Some women aren’t bothered very much by this, but there are women who experience a significant disruption in their daily lives.
+Some women aren’t bothered much by this.
+Meanwhile, some women experience a significant disruption in their daily lives.

 We don’t believe in a “one size fits all” approach when treating menopausal symptoms.
-Call us and come in for a visit so that together we can formulate a plan that will meet your needs.
+Call us and come in for a visit.
+Together, we can formulate a plan that will meet your needs.